SSWConsulting/dotnet-8-superpowers-2024/02-Minimal-APIs/JusticeLeague/demo-client.md

 ## Authentication

-   We'll use this to store the configuration for out API
+   We'll use this to store the configuration for our API

 1. Try to manually create and use the `HeroClient`.
 Show how many classes we need to instantiate in order to set this up.